etherkit/Si5351Arduino/README.md

     Si5351 si5351;

-Now in the Setup() function, let's initialize communications with the Si5351, specify the load capacitance of the reference crystal, and to use the default reference oscillator frequency of 25 MHz (the second argument of "0" indicates that we want to use the default):
+Now in the Setup() function, let's initialize communications with the Si5351, specify the load capacitance of the reference crystal, that we want to use the default reference oscillator frequency of 25 MHz (the second argument of "0" indicates that we want to use the default), and that we will apply no frequency correction at this point (the third argument of "0"):

-    si5351.init(SI5351_CRYSTAL_LOAD_8PF, 0);
+    si5351.init(SI5351_CRYSTAL_LOAD_8PF, 0, 0);

 Next, let's set the CLK0 output to 14 MHz: